-Derek has been around aviation his whole life.
-Introduced to flying by his Father and Grand-Father Rick and Chum Hammond when he was young in the family Aztec and Cardinal.
-He flew solo before he could drive and had is pilots licence at 16.
-After university he started work at Flite Line and Hammond Aviation where he still works today in Kitchener with his family.
-His has been involved since day one in getting our aircraft in the air.
-His first flight in the T33 being in 2010 and in 2014 after four years of work he flew the first flight of our Vampire.
+Derek has been around aviation his entire life.
+He was introduced to flying by his father and grandfather, Rick and Chum Hammond, when he was young in the family Aztec and Cardinal.
+He flew solo before he could drive and had his pilot’s licence at 16.
+After university, he started work at Flite Line Services and Hammond Aviation, and now works with his family to oversee the operation and expansion of the family businesses in Kitchener and London.
+He has been involved in getting our aircraft in the air since day one.
+His first flight in the T33 came in 2010 and in 2014, after four years of restorations, he flew the first flight in our Vampire.
 He is currently an active pilot on our T33 and Vampire.

-Ray holds an Airline Transport licence with an accomplished 31 year career with major Canadian, Mainline and Charter Airlines.
-Ray’s career in flying has seen him fly everything from DC 3, Convair 580, Boeing 727, DC 8, L1011, Airbus 320, Boeing 757-767, and more!
-Ray is also a partner in Piper Sales, maintenance, leaseback, rental and Charter Co..
+Ray holds an Airline Transport licence and has had an accomplished 31 year career with major Canadian mainline and charter airlines.
+Ray’s career in flying has seen him fly everything from a DC 3, Convair 580, Boeing 727, DC 8, L1011, Airbus 320, Boeing 757-767, and more!
+Ray is also a partner in Piper sales, maintenance, leaseback, rental, and charter.

-From 2009 to present, Ray is a Contract Flight Instructor and Transport Canada Validator on the Boeing 767.
+Since 2009, Ray has been a Contract Flight Instructor and Transport Canada Validator on the Boeing 767.

-Richard is an business leader and entrepreneur.
-His business successes cover across a broad range of initiatives and he plays a very active and strong role in his community.
+Richard is a business leader and entrepreneur.
+His business success covers a broad range of initiatives and he plays a very active and strong role in his community.
 He volunteers at schools and for several non-profit organizations in leadership positions.
 He is married to Marilyn and they have four children between them.
-Richard started flying in 1972, received a private fixed wing licence in 1973 and a commercial fixed wing licence in 1978.
-In 1986 he got a private helicopter licence and a commercial in 1989.
-He started a helicopter company that operated 7 helicopters and he flew helicopters commercially in Canada and St. Lucia.
-Currently he has over 5000 hours in helicopters and fixed wing aircraft, has an IFR license, and owns and operates 2 soviet military jets, an L-29, a Mig15, and a Bell 222B twin-engine helicopter.
-In 2009, Richard trained for and achieved an ACE card and flies in Air Shows in Canada and the US.
+Richard started flying in 1972, received his private fixed wing licence in 1973, and his commercial fixed wing licence in 1978.
+In 1986, he got a private helicopter licence, followed by a commercial licence in 1989.
+He then started a helicopter company that operated 7 helicopters and flew helicopters commercially in Canada and St. Lucia.
+Currently, he has over 5,000 hours in helicopters and fixed wing aircraft, has an IFR license, and owns and operates a Bell 222B twin-engine helicopter along with two soviet military jets – an L-29 Delfin and a MiG-15.
+In 2009, Richard trained for and achieved an ACE card, and flies in air shows across Canada and the US.

 Chief Aircraft Maintenance Engineer